valterb/spritesheet-utility/README.md

 # spritesheet-utility
-Create spritesheet and view animations.
+Create spritesheet and view its animations.
 Flip and resize images.
 Built with "Lazarus" ( https://www.lazarus-ide.org/ ) and "Castle Game Engine" ( https://castle-engine.io/ ).
 Tested on Windows 10 64bit, Seven 64bit, Vista 32bit.

 With this application you can create spritesheets for <strong>Castle Game Engine</strong> (or other programs that use this format).<br />